rafaeltorrese/busines-intelligence-lectures/powerbi-data-modeling/notes03.md

 2. **Understanding granularity.**
    Granularity refers to the level at which data is stored with respect to dimensions.
 This is the minimum level of detail we can query--we can aggregate data to higher levels, but won't be able to break it down to lower levels.
 You can get a good understanding of the grain of data by listening for the word "by" when describing a table.
 You might define a table by customer, by product, by day, so the granularity is that each row represents the combination of one customer, one product, and one day.
 In the example here, the granularity is by ID, by NAICS code, by establishment age, by year.
 Note that fields like number of firms are not counted as part of the grain: number of firms are measured based on the combination of dimensions.

-NAICS: North American Industry Classification System 3.
-Handling granularity in Power BI If you have data at the annual level for example, there's no great way to break that data down by day.
+NAICS: North American Industry Classification System

+3. **Handling granularity in Power BI**
+If you have data at the annual level for example, there's no great way to break that data down by day.
 In some circumstances, you might use an allocation rule to spread values across the individual days, but those are estimations and introduce known inaccuracy to your data.
 By contrast, going from a finer grain to a coarser grain is easy to do with Power BI, by aggregating and grouping.
 In Power BI, you can specify aggregations and how to summarize data.
 Grouping is the more detailed process, allowing you to specify the grouping of columns as well as specific aggregations.
 Both methods have two key benefits.
 First, with fewer rows, we can get better query performance when displaying visuals.
 Second, by storing fewer rows, we reduce the amount of memory needed to store this data which can improve refresh time.

 4. **Measures.**